dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 ### Conclusion

 This post demonstrated the potential power of the DINOv2 foundational vision model.
 The results show that the model is capable of capturing the salient information in an image retrieval task without any prior training.
+The code for this experiment can be found at my [ML portfolio website](https://github.com/dlfelps/ml_portfolio).

 #### Footnotes